fabiommendes/elm-tape/README.md

-# Iterators for ELM
+# Tape for ELM

-`elm-iter` implements lazy iterators in ELM.
-More later :)
+`elm-tape` implements a tape data structure in ELM.
+Tapes are linear data structures with a movable cursor.

 # Examples

-We can convert iterators from/to lists:
+We can convert tapes from/to lists:

-    it = Iter.fromList [1, 2, 3]
+    tape = Tape.create [] 0 [1, 2, 3]

-    lst = Iter.fromIter it
+    lst = Tape.toList tape

-But iterators can also be infinite:

-    Iter.numbers  --- generate all natural numbers starting at 0

-Of course, this is only useful because we have functions to transform, slice, and join different iterators

-    String.concat << Iter.toList
-        (Iter.take 11 <|
-            (Iter.intersperse ", " (Iter.map String.fromInt numbers))
-        )
-    === "0, 1, 2, 3, 4, 5"
+We can move the cursor on the tape